7 Books To Read During Sexual Assault Awareness Month

-April is Sexual Assault Awareness Month and Penguin Teen stands with SAAM.
-We’re committed to helping keep the conversation going all month long.
-We find that books can often help us talk about difficult topics – so here are 8 books to help you start a conversation.
+April is Sexual Assault Awareness Month and we’re committed to helping keep the conversation going all month long.
+We find that books can often help us talk about difficult topics – so here are 7 books to help you start a conversation.

-When a classmate attempts to rape Annabel over the summer, she reacts by isolating herself from everyone – but it’s through building new relationships that she’s finally able to confront what happened.
+When a classmate attempts to assault Annabel over the summer, she reacts by isolating herself from everyone – but it’s through building new relationships that she’s finally able to confront what happened.

 When Theo’s best friend Donovan returns home four years after his kidnapping, she’ll have to reconcile secrets from her past with her dreams for the future.
 Telling the truth would put everything she’s been living for at risk.
 But keeping quiet might be worse.